-The Housing (Scotland) Act 2006 sets out the definition of mandatory adaptations and the provision of Local Authority grant to owner occupiers to fund mandatory works.
-Whilst this Act places no legislative duty on RSLs to provide adaptations, The Act does not prevent a council or housing association tenant from applying for a grant.
-Generally, however, it is expected that the existing arrangements will continue, i.e. with adaptations for council tenants being funded through the Housing Revenue Account, and for housing associations by the landlord or through Housing Association Grant provided to associations by the Scottish Government.
+The Housing (Scotland) Act 2006 sets out the definition of mandatory adaptations and the provision of Local Authority grant to owner occupiers to fund adaptations.
+The Act does not prevent a council or housing association tenant from applying for a grant.
+Generally, however, it is expected that adaptations for council tenants are funded by the Council's housing service, and for housing associations by the landlord or through Scottish Government grant funding.
 This policy has been developed to reflect the principals, context, and definitions of the 2006 Act.